JaredScar/Dashboard_Utils/README.md

 # Dashboard_Utils

 ## What is it?
-Dashbaord_Utils is a repository I made on October 8th, 2021.
-I wanted a repository I could use for dashboards in the future that I make.
+Dashboard_Utils is a repository I made on October 8th, 2021.
+I wanted a repository I could use for dashboards in the future.
 It will include useful and functional wrappers for DataTables, Form-Control, and Charts.
 Feel free to give it a star if you use it for one of your projects or are planning to!
 Pull requests are always welcome as well.
 Let's benefit the open source community as a whole!
 ## DataTables
 ### Initializing a DataTable with styles
 ```php